Careers in Small-Scale Farming

 Our graduates, who complete the course and adhere to the Code of Regulations, are given a plot of vacant land on which to establish and maintain their own agri-business.
 Some of the graduates may choose to further their on-farm training and choose to work on another farm for additional time.
 One year of follow up is provided with continued access to workshops, agricultural conferences, TALMAR memberships, TALMAR CSA vendor space and the farm alliance portal.

-According to The Center for Rural Affairs within 10 years there is expected to be a 50% reduction in the number of farmers across the United States.; as a results there is a demand for new farmers.
+According to The Center for Rural Affairs within 10 years there is expected to be a 50% reduction in the number of farmers across the United States.
+As a result there is a demand for new farmers, especially those trained in organic and sustainable agriculture.

 - Half of all current farmers likely to retire in the next decade